BeliefDiviner/dotfiles/readme.md

-# DotFiles.
-Glorious DotFiles.
+# Dotfiles, glorious dotfiles
 Here's the home for all dotfiles.
-And notes on setup actions that need to be taken for all configurations to work.
+And notes on setup actions for all configurations.
 ## NVIM
 ### Mason